CPC Definition - Subclass G06N

 This place covers:

-Software simulations on standard silicon-based digital computers of systems exhibiting behaviour normally ascribed to life forms.
+Software simulations on computing arrangements of systems exhibiting behaviours normally ascribed to life forms.

 Examples of places where the subject matter of this place is covered when specially adapted, used for a particular purpose, or incorporated in a larger system: